p3choco/AI---CognitiveSystemsProject/README.md

 A project developed for the "Cognitive Systems" course, utilizing Kivy and Python to detect smiles in real-time.

+## The purpouse of the project

+### Why smiling is important?

+1. Improves mood: When we smile, endorphins - happiness hormones - are released, helping us feel better and reducing stress.

+2. Supports mental health: Regularly smiling can help cope with depression and anxiety, improving overall quality of life.

+3. Helps with communication: By smiling, we express positive emotions and convey to others that we are open to contact and willing to establish relationships.

+4. Enhances interpersonal relationships: By smiling, we display a friendly and open attitude, which in turn facilitates establishing contacts with others and building positive relationships.

+5. Improves appearance: A person who smiles appears more attractive and positive, which can help build a positive image.

+### How you can use this app?

+There is a saying " If you want to improve something start monitoring it ".
+App helps in monitoring smile, therefore you can smile more during a day and have better mood.
+You can also improve your appearance at online meetings due to the same pronciple.

 ## Table of Contents
 - [About the Project](#about-the-project)
 - [Installation and Configuration](#installation-and-configuration)